- 27 Sep 2011

 Salience in Quality Disclosure: Evidence from the U.S. News College Rankings

-Executive Summary — Why are the U.S. News and World Report College Rankings so influential?
+Overview — Why are the U.S. News and World Report College Rankings so influential?
 According to this paper by Michael Luca and Jonathan Smith, it's at least in part because U.S. News makes the information so simple.
 While earlier college guides had already provided useful information about schools, U.S. News did the work of aggregating the information into an easy-to-use ranking, making it more salient for prospective students.
 The authors show that these rankings matter in a big way: a one-rank improvement leads to a 0.9 percent increase in applicants.
 However, students tend to ignore the underlying details even though these details carry more information than the overall rank.
 Key concepts include:

 - College applicants pay attention to a school's overall rank, rather than the more informative (but more complicated) underlying information.